MaxPiLab/handson-iot-raspberrypi/doc/rpi_os.md

 </p>

 ## 6. OSMC
-OSMC stands for Open Source Media Center, and it's how you can turn a Raspberry Pi into a hub for your home entertainment.
+OSMC stands for **Open Source Media Center**, and it's how you can turn a Raspberry Pi into a hub for your home entertainment.
 Not only can OSMC play a wide variety of file formats, it also comes with an app store that lets you quickly and easily download apps to your device.